Asian shares mixed; Chinese economy grew 3.9% in July-Sept – KION546

 The Dow climbed 2.5% to close at 31,082.56 and the Nasdaq composite added 2.3% The Russell 2000 index rose 2.2%, to finish at 1,742.24.

-Investors have focused on corporate earnings as they search for clues about how inflation and rising interest rates are shaping global economies.
+Investors have been focusing on corporate earnings as they search for clues about how inflation and rising interest rates are shaping global economies.

 The Federal Reserve is expected to raise interest rates another three-quarters of a percentage point at its meeting in November.
 That’s triple the size of the Fed’s usual move.